DefenderOfBasic/applied-spiral-dynamics-mvp/scripts/README.md

 ### Optional Fields

+- `timestamp`: ISO 8601 timestamp string (e.g., `"2024-01-15T10:30:00.000Z"`).
+If not provided, uses the current time.
+This allows you to fake/inject custom timestamps for the pixels.
 - `text`: The text that will be embedded.
 If not provided, it will be auto-constructed as `"context: {context}\nstatement: {statement}"`
 - `pixel.explanation`: Explanation text (defaults to empty string)
 - `pixel.confidence_score`: Confidence score (defaults to 0)